Rank Bounds in Link Floer Homology and Detection Results

 \begin{section}{Introduction}

 Link Floer homology is a powerful invariant of links in $S^3$ due to Ozsv\'ath-Szab\'o, taking value in the category of multi-graded vector spaces~\cite{HolomorphicdiskslinkinvariantsandthemultivariableAlexanderpolynomial}.
-In this paper we address several variants of the ``geography" question for link Floer homology -- namely which vector spaces arise as the link Floer homology of links as well as the ``botany" question -- which links have a prescribed link Floer homology.
+While powerful, it is not a \textit{complete} invariant; there exist non-isotopic links with isomorphic link Floer homology~\cite{hedden2018geography}.
+One of the main goals of this paper is to exhibit links which are fully determined -- ``detected" -- by their link Floer homology.
+More generally we address several variants of the ``geography" question for link Floer homology -- namely which vector spaces arise as the link Floer homology of some link -- as well as the ``botany" question -- which links have a prescribed link Floer homology.

-We take two approaches to the geography problem.
-The first of these is via contact geometry.
-There exist a number of bridges between Heegaard Floer theory and contact geometry, the original of which was Ozsv\'ath-Szab\'o's contact class~\cite{ozsvath2005heegaard}.
-In this paper we will be concerned with the BRAID invariant, an invariant of transverse links due to Baldwin-Vela-Vick-V\'ertesi~\cite{baldwin2013equivalence}.
-We will use this invariant to generalize the main theorem of Baldwin--Vela-Vick in~\cite{baldwin_note_2018}.
-The most concise version of our result is the following;
+One of our approaches to the geography problem goes through a result that uses a contact geometric invariant which lives in Heegaard Floer homology.
+Namely we study the \textit{BRAID} invariant, an invariant of transverse links due to Baldwin--Vela-Vick--V\'ertesi~\cite{baldwin2013equivalence} which is a version of Ozsv\'ath-Szab\'o's contact class~\cite{ozsvath2005heegaard}.
+In particular we generalize the rank bound from Baldwin--Vela-Vick~\cite[Theorem 1.1]{baldwin_note_2018}.
+The most concise version of our result is the following:

 {Theorem~\ref{rankinnequalityforfiberedlinks}} \begin{HFKrank} Let $L$ be a non-trivial $n$ component fibered link in a rational homology sphere.
 Then \end{HFKrank}